Due to the planned Tube drivers’ strikes taking place on 19 May, we have made the difficult decision to postpone our discussion.

 Currently, Sadiya is developing a digital history map of Muslim history in Britain.

 Tharik Hussain is an award-winning author, historian, travel writer and Fellow at the Centre of Religion and Heritage at the University of Groningen (Netherlands), specialising in Muslim heritage and culture.
-His latest book Muslim Europe: A Journey in Search of a Fourteen Hundred Year History will be was published in 2025.
-Tharik is the author of Minarets in the Mountains (2021) and has written several guides for Lonely Planet.
+His latest book Muslim Europe: A Journey in Search of a Fourteen Hundred Year History was published to critical acclaim in December 2025 and his previous book Minarets in the Mountains (2021) was longlisted for the Baillie Gifford Prize, shortlisted for the Stanford Travel Book of the Year and won the Adele Evans Award.

 Imran Mulla (Chair) is the UK political correspondent at the Middle East Eye, covering both British foreign policy and domestic politics.
 He has written for BBC Hindi, Conservative Home, The Critic and Varsity among other publications.
 His first book, The Indian Caliphate: Exiled Ottomans and the Billionaire Prince, has been published by Hurst.